Cersin/ionic-weatherapp/README.md

 ![](appgif.gif)

-RUN ionic server in console to run application or install APK with your mobile phone.
+RUN ionic server in console to run application or install app-debug.apk from root folder with your mobile phone.
 More info:
 https://ionicframework.com/docs/intro/cli
 <h1>What is Ionic?</h1>